-Description The subjects comprise a semi detached bungalow.
-Accommodation Ground Floor - Entrance vestibule, hallway, living room, dining room, 2 bedrooms, kitchen and bathroom.
-Gross internal floor area (m2) 79 metres squared.
-Neighbourhood and location The subjects are situated in a popular residential district being approximately 1.5 miles north west of Edinburgh City centre.
-The subjects are convenient for local amenities.
-Age 1935 Weather Overcast but dry.
+Description A purpose built second floor flat in a four storey tenement containing sixteen flats.
+Accommodation On Second Floor: Entrance hall, living room/dining room with kitchenette off, bedroom and shower room.
+Gross internal floor area (m2) 42 m2 approximately.
+Neighbourhood and location Established residential district of Polwarth which lies a short distance south-west of Edinburgh City Centre.
+Transport, shopping and educational facilities can be found nearby.
+Age Circa 1900.
+Weather Dry and overcast preceded by similar weather.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of brick rendered construction.
+The chimney stacks appear to be of rendered brick construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of double pitched design clad with slates incorporating a flat central valley gutter. Í My view of the roof exterior was from ground level only and no view